lava-nc/lava-dl/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 - Before submitting an issue please refer to https://lava-nc.org/developer_guide.html#how-to-contribute-to-lava.

-- Please make sure you are posting an issue pertaining to the github.com/lava-nc/lava.
-For issues with lava libraries please file in the appropriate library repository, for example, github.com/lava-nc/lava-dl/issues.
+- Please make sure you are posting an issue pertaining to the github.com/lava-nc/lava-dl.
+For issues with lava or other libraries please file in the appropriate repository, for example, github.com/lava-nc/lava/issues.

-- Please do not submit support requests or "How to" questions here, use discussions Q&A https://github.com/lava-nc/lava/discussions/categories/q-a
+- Please do not submit support requests or "How to" questions here, use discussions Q&A https://github.com/lava-nc/lava-dl/discussions/categories/q-a

 - ISSUES MISSING IMPORTANT INFORMATION MAY BE CLOSED WITHOUT INVESTIGATION.
 -->